Interpretability-Guided Bi-objective Optimization: Aligning Accuracy and Explainability: Methodology

 \subsubsection{Routing Oracle: Learning Data-Manifold-Aware Integration Paths}

 \paragraph{Motivation and Design Philosophy} To circumvent the OOD problem inherent in straight-line integration paths, we propose a \emph{Routing Oracle} (also referred to as a \emph{Pathfinder}) that learns to generate piecewise-linear paths adhering to the data manifold while minimizing total path length.
 By ensuring all intermediate integration points reside within regions where the model has been properly trained, the oracle yields stable and reliable gradient computations for TIG.
+In this paper we describe the oracle architecture and training procedure but leave its full implementation and integration into the training loop as future work; all experiments use the simple linear path.

 \paragraph{Flexible Implementation Options} The oracle is designed with practical deployment in mind, offering several configuration choices: \begin{itemize} \item \textbf{Baseline selection:} The baseline $\mathbf{X}'$ can be chosen per sample (e.g., using dataset statistics) or set globally (e.g., a zero sequence).
 For maximum simplicity, $\mathbf{X}'$ can be fixed as a hyperparameter. \item \textbf{Path complexity control:} The number of anchor points $K$ can be tuned according to the available computational budget.
 Larger $K$ allows the path to better follow the data manifold but increases inference cost.
 For deterministic high-throughput deployment, $K$ can also be fixed as a hyperparameter. \end{itemize} This flexibility lets practitioners balance attribution quality against computational cost for their specific application.